joshuasorkin/voicemail-chatgpt/README.md

 Note that if the value of `ABSOLUTE_URL` in `Spacefile` is not already set to the Space domain, it will need to be changed accordingly once you have run `env-to-spacefile`.
 Storing your Space domain in another environment variable, such as `SPACE_URL`, may be helpful for making this change.

+`Spacefile` will need to include the line `public: true` to allow Twilio's server to make a POST request to your app.

 WARNING: running `env-to-spacefile` more than once will result in duplicate environmental variables being appended to `Spacefile`.